 But, what use is a kombini to you if you can’t even find anything?

 What The Kombini DOESN’T Stock: Medicine & Baby Stuff

-Before I get into the how to find what you need at a Japanese convienece store, do note that the “almighty” kombini has limitations.
+Before I get into the how to find what you need at a Japanese convenience store, do note that the “almighty” kombini has limitations.

-You will NOT find any sort of medication at a konbini.
-There are packages of DHC supplements and cough drops, but that’s it.
-You won’t even find eye drops, let alone cough syrup, asprin, or medicine for constipation or menstrual cramps.
+You will NOT find any sort of medication at a Japanese convenience store.
+Sure, you might encounter packages of DHC supplements and cough drops, but that’s it.
+You won’t even find eye drops, let alone cough syrup, aspirin, or medicine for constipation or menstrual cramps.

 Now, there was a law passed years ago that gave kombini the OK to stock supplements (Class 3 drugs) and cough syrup/pain relievers (class 2 drugs), but it’s rare to find a kombini that stocks medicine.

 According to finance journal Toyo Keizai, only 180 kombini, less than 1.2% of all kombini nationwide, stock medications.

 In summary: Do not waste your time, just go to the nearest drugstore.